sfeeser/genesys/specbook.md

     visibility TEXT NOT NULL,
     module_path TEXT NOT NULL,
     package_path TEXT NOT NULL,
-    receiver_shape TEXT NOT NULL, -- 'none', 'pointer', or 'value' symbol_name TEXT NOT NULL,
+    receiver TEXT NOT NULL CHECK (receiver IN ('none', 'pointer', 'value')), symbol_name TEXT NOT NULL,
     arity INTEGER NOT NULL,